boralg/pagebake/README.md

 ### Redirects and Custom Rendering

-Pagebake supports custom redirect page rendering.
+`pagebake` supports custom redirect page rendering.
 By default, a simple HTML page is generated that uses meta tags and JavaScript to perform the redirect.
 Custom renderers can also be configured.

 For advanced redirect list generation (e.g. for [Cloudflare Pages](https://pages.cloudflare.com/) or [Static Web Server](https://static-web-server.net/)), use the provided configurations in the `redirects` module.